department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 copay (or copayment, or health care copay): We use this term to describe the amount some Veterans pay for certain health care services and prescriptions.

-- **Note:** Use "health care copay" on the first mention in general content where the context of health care is necessary and then "copay" on subsequent mentions.
+- **Note:** Use "health care copay" on first mention in general content where the context of health care is necessary and then "copay" on subsequent mentions.

 copay bill (or patient statement, or billing statement): We use these terms to describe the bill or statement that a Veteran receives for their health care copay.